 Satisfy your sweet tooth with a chocolate protein mug cake!
 The tasty dessert combines protein powder, healthy ingredients, and natural sweeteners for a convenient, single-serve mug cake.
-Try more grab-and-go snacks like protein overnight oats, high protein chocolate mousse, or Kodiak Cakes pumpkin muffins.
+Want more like this?
+Try high-protein chocolate mousse or whip up some Kodiak Cakes pumpkin muffins.

-• The chocolate mug cake is moist, gooey, and packed with protein (27 grams), depending on the protein powder you choose.
+The chocolate mug cake is moist, gooey, and packed with 27 grams per serving, depending on your protein powder.
+Here’s what you need to get started.

-• Coconut Oil: Use coconut oil to prevent the cake from sticking to the mug.
+- Coconut Oil: Prepare the mug or ramekin with melted coconut oil to prevent the cake from sticking.

-• Almond Flour: For best results, use blanched almond flour, made from almonds with the skins removed; I like them for baking because they produce a lighter batter.
+- Almond Flour: Use blanched almond flour, made from almonds with the skins removed, for the best results.
+I prefer blanched almond flour for baking because it produces a lighter batter, making the mug cake less dense.

-• Cocoa Powder: Add color and rich, decadent flavor using cocoa powder.
+- Cocoa Powder: Add color and decadent flavor with Dutch-process cocoa powder.

-• Baking Powder: Baking powder adds lift to the batter, giving it a fluffy, cake-like texture.
+- Baking Powder: Baking powder lifts the batter, giving the cake a fluffy texture.

-• Chocolate Chips: Mix delicious dark chocolate chips into the cake and use them as a topping.
+- Chocolate Chips: Mix dark chocolate chips into the batter and use them as a topping.

 Additions and Substitutions